magda-io/magda/docs/docs/how-to-setup-https-to-local-cluster.md

 192.168.64.1    minikube.data.gov.au
 ```

+> Please note: When you use minikube with [docker driver](https://minikube.sigs.k8s.io/docs/drivers/) (e.g. on an Apple M1 machine), you won't be able to access the ingress exposed services via minikube IP.
+You need to run `minikube tunnel` to make the service avaiable via local ip `127.0.0.1` instead.
+You will also need to map `minikube.data.gov.au` to IP `127.0.0.1` instead in `/etc/hosts`.

 Before access your test domain, you also need to make your local machine trust the self-signed certificate issued by local issuer.

 Generally, you can: